 It supports two types of HDR – Dolby Vision and HDR10 – which puts it behind some more expensive units, but it handles HDR content well nonetheless.
 It’s also not as bright as TVs that cost more, so if you watch a lot of TV during the day it may not be a great match.
 But if you’re on a strict budget, you’ll be pleased with what you see.
 It also comes in 50, 65 and 75-inch models.

-Should I upgrade my HD TV to a 4K TV?
+Should you upgrade to a 4K TV?

 Yes, definitely (although, to be fair, if you buy a new TV that’s what you’re going to get whether you like it or not).